rscherrer/brachypode/doc/SETUP.md

 add_subdirectory(src)
 ```

-Then, make sure to have this other `CMakeLists.txt` file, this time saved in the `src/` folder:
+Then, make sure to have this other `CMakeLists.txt` file, this time saved in the `src/` folder.
+Normally, it should already be present in the right folder if you downloaded this repository.

 ```cmake
 # src/CMakeLists.txt